The Patsy (1964 film)

 The Patsy is a 1964 American comedy film directed by and starring Jerry Lewis.
 It was released on August 12, 1964, by Paramount Pictures.

 Plot

 A famous comedian perishes in a plane crash.
 Members of his management team, worried that they will be jobless, decide to find someone to take his place as their "meal ticket".
 Stanley Belt is a bellboy at their hotel and they decide he will become their next star.

+Before Stanley gives any actual public performances, there is a publicity blizzard and a "grooming process".
+Stanley is repeatedly outfitted at a luxury clothing store and more swarmed over and abused than prettified at a luxury barber shop.

 Stanley has no obvious talent, but his new managers use their power to open doors for him, including an appearance on The Ed Sullivan Show.
 It quickly appears that Stanley will never develop any talent and the managers fire him just before he goes on stage.
 However, one of them, Ellen, has fallen in love with Stanley and stays by his side.

 Stanley becomes a hit on the show.
 The others from the management team come begging for their jobs back, and Stanley magnanimously agrees.